Diffusion Models for Imperceptible and Transferable Adversarial Attack: Discussions and Outlooks

+Besides the designs outlined in Section \ref{sec: method}, we have explored other strategies to enhance imperceptibility and transferability during the exploration of diffusion-based adversarial attacks.
+While these exploratory endeavors yielded limited success, we deem it valuable to provide an in-depth discussion, as they may contribute to future research.
+Detailed insights are presented in Appendices \ref{app: mask} and \ref{app: transfer}.

-In addition to the trials described above, here we provide future directions about diffusion adversarial attacks.
+Furthermore, we offer insights into potential future directions for diffusion-based adversarial attacks.
 One avenue for future research is to take diffusion models as a novel input augmentation.
-Recently, there are many works \cite{long2022frequency, byun2022improving, xie2019improving} that enhance the attack's transferability by applying differentiable augmentations on the input image, in which way, the crafted adversarial examples gain robustness under different scenarios.
+Recently, there are many works \citep{long2022frequency, xie2019improving} that enhance the attack's transferability by applying differentiable augmentations on the input image, in which way, the crafted adversarial examples gain robustness under different scenarios.
 In line with these approaches, we can also take diffusion models as novel augmentations.
 By directly adding noise (or applying DDIM Inversion), we first convert the input image into the latent space, then we conduct the diffusion denoising process to reconstruct images.
-This reconstruction process, with small differences from the input image every time, can be seen as an augmentation when we leverage stochastic sampling in each step (the way like DDPM \cite{ho2020denoising} but not deterministic DDIM \cite{songdenoising}).
+This reconstruction process, with small differences from the input image every time, can be seen as an augmentation when we leverage stochastic sampling in each step (the way like DDPM \citep{ho2020denoising} but not deterministic DDIM \citep{songdenoising}).
 Therefore, we may expect good transferability in this way.

-Moreover, as the adversarial example crafted by diffusion models have many semantic clues embedded in it, it is also interesting and worth exploring whether the accuracy of clean images can be improved if we merge these examples in the training dataset and whether such an adversarial training can enhance the robustness of the classifier without sacrificing the clean image accuracy compared with previous attacks \cite{kurakinadversarial}.
-We leave these to future work.
+Moreover, as the adversarial example crafted by diffusion models has many semantic clues embedded in it (see Figure \ref{fig:high_frequency}), it is also interesting and worth exploring whether the accuracy of clean images can be improved if we merge these examples in the training dataset and whether such an adversarial training can enhance the robustness of the classifier without sacrificing the clean image accuracy compared with previous attacks \citep{kurakinadversarial}.

+Additionally, we identify three crucial aspects of diffusion-based attacks that merit further examination.
+First, the substantial computational cost, arising from the iterative nature and numerous parameters of diffusion models, potentially limits their practicality in real-time or resource-constrained settings (see Appendix \ref{app: limitation discussion}).
+Second, compared to pixel-based attacks, DiffAttack struggles to achieve a 100\% white-box attack success rate, a phenomenon also observed in other generative-model-based (GAN-based) attacks \citep{poursaeed2018generative} and unrestricted attacks \citep{zhao2020towards, yuannatural} (see Table \ref{exp: compare} and Appendix \ref{app: comparison with GAN attacks}).
+Finally, in the transferable targeted attack task (see Appendix \ref{app: target attack}), DiffAttack, along with other compared attacks, exhibits low transferability despite strong performance in the untargeted attack task.
+These findings also suggest promising avenues for future research.